 Checklist · Non-residents

-The complete checklist — requirements, documents and the typical stumbling blocks.
+The complete list of mortgage application documents — and the typical stumbling blocks.
 Everything visible here, nothing hidden behind a form.
 The fillable PDF and the personal financial statement come free of charge on top.
+Every paper a German bank asks for is listed in full below — nothing held back for a form.

 In brief: A German property can be financed even with a residence or income abroad — through a land-charge-secured loan at a bank that handles these cases.
 What is decisive is provable income, sufficient equity (at least the transaction costs), complete documents and the right bank.
 A rejection from the first bank is usually a statement about its process — not about you.